juji-io/docs/docs/design.md

 * **Add a paraphrase** Use the gree `+` button on the right of the text bubble to add paraphrases of the message.
 The paraphrases will be output randomly during a chat.
-See [best practices](#design-tips-best-practices) for good uses of paraphrases.
+See [best practices](/chatbot-design-tips) for good uses of paraphrases.

 <p align="center"><img src="/img/design-plain-remark.png" alt="add a
 topic buttons" width="550"/></p>